Ciaanh/XPChronicle/docs/V2_ARCHITECTURE_REFACTOR_PROPOSAL.md

 ### Medium Priority (Do Next)
 1. Implement RenderBar for Flat style
-2. Implement RenderBar for Legacy style
+2. Implement RenderBar for Classic style
 3. Implement RenderBar for Vertical style
 4. Update animation system to use context flags